mvdwetering/websitechecker/README.md

 The sensor offers the following additional attributes:

 * url: The configured URL for this sensor
 * last_status: Status of last update.
-Some example values are "200 - OK" or "Connection error"
+Some possible values are "200 - OK" or "Connection error".
+More error values exist.
 * last_error_status: Status of last error, allows to easily see what the last issue was if it came back already.

 ## Configuration examples